ci-group/revolve2/docs/source/installation/runners/isaacgym.rst

 ===========================================
-Isaac Gym environment supplementary library
+Isaac Gym environment supplementary package
 ===========================================
-This library provides an environment for simulating physics actors using Isaac Gym.
+This package provides an environment for simulating physics actors using Isaac Gym.
 It depends on Nvidia's closed source Isaac Gym library version rc3.

 -------------